michelleg06/DataViz/README.md

 ```
 *Note 1: The snippet above does not include the data wrangling to get the final dataset, feel free to reach out to me if you want to learn how to do that.*

 *Note 2: To put both images in one .png file I used Canva.
-Alternatively, *
+Alternatively, you can use the [`grid.arrange`](https://cran.r-project.org/web/packages/egg/vignettes/Ecosystem.html) function from the `gridExtra`package.*

 ## Distributions